sakuli/sakuli.github.io/content/docs/01_getting_started.md

 ## Prerequisites

 Sakuli is built and tested against the current LTS version of Node.js.
-So in order to run Sakuli on your system, we will assume that you have a node v10.15.3 (lts/dubnium) installed on your system.
+In order to run Sakuli on your system, we will assume that you have a node v10.15.3 (lts/dubnium) installed on your system.

-To install Node.js on your system, you can either go to the [node website](https://nodejs.org/en/), or you could use tools like [node version manager](https://github.com/nvm-sh/nvm), a utility to manage various node versions on a per-user basis.
-In general, a per-user installation is the preferred way since it runs in unprivileged mode.
+To install Node.js on your system, you can either go to the [node website](https://nodejs.org/en/), or you can use tools like [node version manager](https://github.com/nvm-sh/nvm), a utility to manage various node versions on a per-user basis.
+In general, a per-user installation is the preferred way since it runs in an unprivileged mode.

 ## Initialisation

 This guide will get you started with writing Sakuli tests from scratch.
 To follow the tutorial, you should create a new npm project in an empty folder.

-For this guide, we will assume that our working directory is `/tmp/sakuli_starter` on a *nix system, or `%Temp%\sakuli_starter` on a Windows machine, respectively.
+For this guide, we will assume that our working directory is `/tmp/sakuli_starter` on a *nix system, or `%Temp%\sakuli_starter` on a Windows machine.

 To create a new, empty project, first run: